 You’ll be able to add some variety to your meals and enjoy non-Chinese cuisine.
-This is especially true if you’re living in a smaller city where access to international food is limited.
-Plus, preparing your own meals allows you to ensure food quality and stay on top of your nutrition.
+This is especially true if you’re living in a smaller city with limited access to international food.
+Plus, preparing your meals allows you to ensure food quality and stay on top of your nutrition.

 8. Make yourself comfortable

-Plan on calling China home for the next year or more?
+Planning on calling China home for the next year or more?
 Then spend a little extra on making your stay a comfortable one.
 Little touches like a nice carpet for the living room or a barbeque grill for the balcony can go a long way.
 China will be in your face from the moment you open your front door, so be sure to create a comfortable oasis that you’re happy to return to at the end of the day.
-There are many things you can do to your place to make it feel more homely, even if you’re just renting an apartment in China.
+You can do many things to make your place feel more homely, even if you’re just renting an apartment in China.

 9. Take charge of your experience